Come Together

 "Come Together" is a song by the English rock band the Beatles, written by John Lennon and credited to Lennon–McCartney.
 The song is the opening track on the band's 1969 studio album Abbey Road.
-It was also a double A-side in the United Kingdom with "Something", reaching No. 4 in the UK charts, as well as No. 1 in the Billboard Hot 100.
+It was also a double A-side in the United Kingdom with "Something", reaching No. 4 in the UK charts, as well as No. 1 on the Billboard Hot 100.

-The song has been covered by several other artists, including Ike & Tina Turner, Aerosmith, Eurythmics, Michael Jackson, Joe Cocker, Arctic Monkeys, and Gary Clark Jr.
+The song has been covered by other artists, the most well-known of these from Ike & Tina Turner, Aerosmith, Arctic Monkeys and Gary Clark Jr.